Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/05-Structural-PatternsPt.1/Lesson5.md

 - The principle of `Composition Over Inheritance`

-3. TODO: Extend the Media Player app you created in the previous class by implementing the following using either the Adapter or the Decorator pattern:
+3. **TODO:** Extend the Media Player app you created and improved in previous classes by implementing the following using either the Adapter or the Decorator pattern:

-- Add functionality so that the user can skip to the Next or Previous video clip
+- Add functionality so that the user can skip to the `Next` or `Previous` video clip

 __*Note*__ *- This will require that you have a collection of at several video clips.*